jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

     ARM_TENANT_ID:
     ARM_SUBSCRIPTION_ID:

 These are the details we will need to store as Secrets (https://docs.github.com/en/actions/reference/encrypted-secrets) within the Repository, so that Terraform can authenticate correctly to Azure.
-Configure the secrets using the Settings section of the GitHub repo:
+Configure the secrets using the Settings section of the GitHub repo - name the secrets as shown in the screenshot, and paste in the GUID outputs for each one as the earlier Azure CLI script provided:

 ![Setting up Secrets](https://raw.githubusercontent.com/jakewalsh90/Terraform-Azure/main/GitHub-Actions-Deployment/images/GitHubSecrets.png)

+We are now ready to start setting up some Actions!

+## Setting up the GitHub Actions